On this page:

 For entry into any teacher education qualification, you will need to be assessed and accepted by the Faculty of Education as suitable for the teaching profession.
 This involves meeting set criteria, having supportive referees, making declarations about any criminal convictions or health and disability issues, being proficient in the English language and successfully taking part in an assessment exercise.
 Go to admission and entrance for more information about entry to teacher education qualifications.

-Students taking the BA/BTeach conjoint degree need to obtain permission to re-enrol for each year of study after the first admission.
+Students taking the BA/BTeach conjoint degree programme need to obtain permission to re-enrol for each year of study after the first admission.
 Students are required to achieve a B- average over the courses completed in their previous year to gain permission.

-Your BTeach study in 2014 starts in the summer trimester of your first year with the course EPSY 131 Teaching - What's It All About? and includes a week observing in both a primary and a secondary school.
+Your BTeach study starts in the summer trimester of your first year with the course EPSY 131 Teaching - What's It All About? and includes a week observing in both a primary and a secondary school.
 This study continues in the second year with one course in trimester 1, one course in trimester 2, three courses in trimester 3 and a four-week teaching experience in trimester 3 - two weeks in a primary school and two weeks in a secondary school.

 In the third and fourth years of your programme you will spend one trimester of each year in full-time BTeach study.
 In these trimesters you will have teaching experiences totalling 14 weeks.